Ask AI

 Any entries yielded this way will be attached to the Handled Output event for this output.

-Additionally, if the handled output is part of a software-defined asset, these metadata entries will also be attached to the materialization event created for that asset and show up on the Asset Details page for the asset.
+Additionally, if the handled output is part of an asset definition, these metadata entries will also be attached to the materialization event created for that asset and show up on the Asset Details page for the asset.

 See it in action#